NetherGamesMC/support/docs/applying-for-a-youtube-rank.md

 Once submitted, you will receive a response within 7 days to your email address registered on your Xbox account.
 You can also check the status of your application anytime by viewing your submissions at [ngmc.co/request](https://ngmc.co/request).

 ::: warning PLEASE NOTE
 Do not message staff asking about the status of your application while it is still pending.
-If your application has passed 7 days without a response, please contact us through Modmail on our Discord server, or through livechat at the bottom of [ngmc.co/request](https://ngmc.co/request).
+If your application has passed 7 days without a response, please contact us through Modmail on our Discord server at [ngmc.co/d](https://ngmc.co/d).
 :::

 ## Requirements for YouTube rank